frank-okafor/activ-edge-challenge/README.md

 http://localhost:8090/swagger-ui.html#/

 ## Algorithm Test
-The algorithm test can be found in the test package "com.activedge.challenge.algorithm.test
+The algorithm test can be found in the test package "com.activedge.challenge.algorithm.test"

 Please reach out to me for any question or clarification (Frank Okafor).